Bhaskar-Gayen/DSA/README.md

 # DSA
-Repository for Data Structure and Algorithm
+Repository for Data Structure and Algorithm and Problem Solving